Poinsettia Wine Glasses Value Guide

 The typical price range for Poinsettia Wine Glasses is $30 - $40 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- Integrity of the cracked glass effect, ensuring no actual structural chips or deep cracks are present.
+- Structural integrity of the 'ice glass' effect, ensuring no actual deep structural cracks or chips are present.

 How to Identify Poinsettia Wine Glasses?

-- Look for the specific 'cracked glass' or 'ice glass' texture throughout the bowl of the glass.
+- Look for the signature 'cracked glass' or 'ice glass' texture throughout the bowl of the glass.

-- Identify hand-painted red poinsettia petals with green leaf accents and a matching red trim on the rim.
+- Verify the presence of hand-painted red poinsettia petals with specific red trim along the rim or base.

 History of Poinsettia Wine Glasses